 Where a Canadian corporation is a Canadian-controlled private corporation ("CCPC"), it will be deemed to have a year end immediately prior to ceasing to be a CCPC.
-A non-resident is deemed to own any shares that it has a right (including a contingent right, such as one under a purchase agreement) to acquire.
+A non-resident is deemed to own any shares that it has a right (including a contingent right) to acquire.
 As a result, a corporation will often lose its status as a CCPC as soon as an agreement of purchase and sale to acquire all the shares of the corporation is signed.
 This may trigger a year end, followed by another year end on the actual closing of the share purchase.